-The 20th International Book of Mormon Evidence Conference will be held Sept 15-16, 2017 at the South Towne Expo Center in Sandy, Utah .
-The theme of the conference is “One Cumorah”.
+The 21st International Book of Mormon Evidence Conference will be held April 5-7, 2018 at the Davis Conference Center in Layton, Utah .
+The theme of the conference is “They are Free to Choose Liberty” (2 Nep 2:27).
 Each speaker has been invited to shed some light on that theme during their presentation.

-The current list of potential speakers with their main focus in parenthesis, are as follows:
+The following list of potential speakers with their main focus in parenthesis, are as follows:

 Anasazi Foundation (Good Buffalo Eagle)